ytakefuji/AIethics/README.md

 <b>
-2.** Use Logistic-regression and RandomForestClassifier to compare and compute fairness metrics such as disparate impact, average odds error, average_odds_difference, equal_opportunity_difference, between_group_generalized_entropy_error, conditional_demographic_disparity, theil_index, consistency_score, KL_divergence, statistical_parity_difference, and class_imbalance respectively.
+2.** Fairness matrics computing
 </b>

+Use Logistic-regression and RandomForestClassifier to compare and compute fairness metrics such as disparate impact, average odds error, average_odds_difference, equal_opportunity_difference, between_group_generalized_entropy_error, conditional_demographic_disparity, theil_index, consistency_score, KL_divergence, statistical_parity_difference, and class_imbalance respectively.

 Use fetch_adult to obtain the dataset with the following command.